ssbozy/ssbozy.github.io/posts/last_day_at_tch.md

 ---
-title: Last day at Technicolor
+title: "Last day at Technicolor"
 date: 2018-02-02
 ---
 #Last day at Technicolor